 If you lose touch with yourself, a new address will not suffice to find you.
 Truly nothing outside of you has the power to discover the you that exists in that mysterious unknown of the heart, where no tangible road goes – except the one that travels outward.

 Today, may you be inspired to create.* Go make some art! ~ and discover parts of you that up until now, you never knew existed.
 In the making, in the doing, in the expressing, and in the seeing, be kind to yourself, and may that kindness be your road to wholeness.
 Remember that you are a soul on a journey of self-discovery.
-A journey that never ends.
+A journey that never will never end.

 Namaste, and thank you for reading.